Gwzwpxz/osgm/readme.md

 2. Download datasets from [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html).
 Check the list at the end for benchmark files.

+3. Place the datasets in `problems` directory

-3. Execute the following commands
+4. Execute the following commands

    ```
    chmod +x ./*.sh